snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-unified-data-model/index.md

 At a session level, this calculation is slightly more involved, as it needs to happen per page view and account for [stray page pings](#stray-page-pings), but the underlying idea is the same.

 ### Mobile Calculation
 For Mobile we use the `screen_summary` entity from the [mobile trackers](/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/screen-tracking/index.md#screen-engagement-tracking) for the engaged time.
+Check out the [mobile engagement demo](https://snowplow-incubator.github.io/mobile-screen-engagement-demo/) for a live view of this.

 ## Stray Page Pings (Web only)